jacobproffer/blog/content/travel/adventure-to-kamakura.md

 From Tsurugaoka Hachiman-gū, I walked northeast to visit a Rinzai Zen temple called Meigetsu-in.
 However, I went to far and ended up at a Zen Buddhist temple called Engaku-ji.
 As I entered the grounds of the temple, a group of school children walked past and said, "Hello!".
 I greeted them back and walked past the large two story gate with a copper roof, which is called a Sanmon.
 In all, there are eighteen temples at Engaku-ji.
 There's a main hall, similar in size to Tsurugaoka Hachiman-gū, and a hall for meditation.
 I walked around for awhile and then headed back towards the main gate.

 A heavy rain began to fall as I neared the entrance of Engaku-ji.
 I ducked under an awning to grab my rain jacket and placed a waterproof cover on my backpack.
 I was mostly protected from the rain as I made my way back towards Komachi-dori Street but started to get a little cold.
 I stopped into a covered strip mall to purchase a small cup of orange chicken.
 I absolutely burnt the roof of my mouth but the food was just what I needed.

-The weather report called for non-stop rain for the afternoon in Kamakura, so I decided to return to Akihabara.
+After I finished with the food, I decided to return to Akihabara as the weather report called for non-stop rain throughout the day in Kamakura.